Ontario landlords seek right to immediately ban marijuana use in rentals

 "(The province is) not going to allow marijuana to be smoked in public areas, so where the heck are people going to smoke marijuana?
 Well they're going to do it in their apartments," he said.
 "The problem is, just like when they smoke tobacco, the smell goes to neighbouring apartments.
 Buildings are not hermetically sealed."

-It can cost $5,000-6,000 to get the smell of marijuana smoke out of apartment walls and floors, said Dan Henderson, president of the DelSuites property management firm in Toronto.
+It can cost $5,000-6,000 to get the smell of marijuana smoke out of apartment walls and floors, said Dan Henderson, president of DelSuites and Del Condominium Rentals property management companies.

 "It's not the stigma (of marijuana use), it's just the number of expenses to maintain the unit and the complaints landlords receive from the neighbours," said Henderson, whose company manages rental units for approximately 2,000 landlords in the Greater Toronto Area.